Back to FAQs

 SGMT Meaning: What is Server-side Google Tag Manager?

-With growing concerns around browser limitations, privacy regulations, and data accuracy, server-side tagging is becoming essential for digital analysts looking to future-proof their tracking infrastructure.
+With growing concerns around browser limitations, privacy regulations, and data accuracy, server-side tagging is becoming essential for digital analysts looking to future-proof their tracking infrastructure, as it reduces reliance on the browser and ensures data accuracy in a privacy-first world.

 How Does SGTM Work?